robert-laws/robert-laws.github.io/my_collections/_posts/2021-04-11-ux-research.md

 A user story is typically written with the following structure: "As a **persona** or **user**, I **want to**, so I can **fulfill a goal**".
 With a user story, the design and development team can get to work on solving the story and discussing ways that it can be implemented from a design and technical point of view.

-> "As a student, I want a quick way to contact the library, so I can get my question answered quickly."
+> "As a student, I want an easy way to contact the library, so I can get my question answered quickly."

 In addressing the user story above, the design team might imagine the creation of a persistent chat widget that would be available on all pages of a website.
 The development team might think about how they could use CSS and Javascript to implement a feature like this and what functionality it might include.